damyl4sure/ARCA/README.md

 B. CloudFormation template to provision EC2 instance in the AWS default VPC.

-1. Install awccli depenind on your PC OS. https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html
+1. Install awccli depending on your PC OS. https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html

 2. Configure AWS right profile with the neccessary permisions and select the default VPC location.